IRE-Mudlet-Mapping/CrowdmapTemplate/README.md

-# Template repository for Mudlet corwdmaps using the IRE mapper #
+# Template repository for Mudlet crowdmaps using the IRE mapper #

 You can use this template repository to easily set up a crowdmap repository for the IRE mapper.
 The map contains the basic setup for a page, you'll just